-Ad Astra: How Teens Can Benefit From Struggle
+Ad Astra: How Students Can Benefit From Struggle

 Written by Olivia Weber, 12th grade student; written for her college dual enrollment English class